karlyndiary/Restaurant-Ratings-Analysis/README.md

 ```

 ### Dining Insights:
-- What is the distribution of restaurant price levels across different cities or states?
+- How does the availability of parking correlate with restaurant price levels across different cities or states?
 ```

 ```